xraypy/XrayDB/doc/index.rst

      that data are available for many of the calculations.

    * :ref:`periodic_tables` for printable Poster-sized Periodic tables of X-ray energies.

-   * `XrayDB Github Page`_ has data sources, code, development and issues.

    * `PDF Version of this documentation`_